California law protects victims of hate crimes or threats related to biasMarch 9, 2017

 Here is a fact sheet describing your rights under California’s Ralph Act in Spanish, Chinese, and English.
-Translations to Farsi and Arabic are coming soon.
+A Farsi translation is here, and an Arabic translation is here.

 Visit our clinics and helplines page, or call 415-864-8848, for help addressing your particular situation.
 Remember: All workers have rights to fair pay and a workplace free of discrimination and harassment, even if they’re undocumented!
 (Learn more here about the rights of undocumented workers.)